Get

 The consequences of violating BSL will depend on each state or local municipality’s laws.
 Owners found in possession of a banned dog breed can face fines, legal fees, and even the loss of their dog.
 Therefore, it’s important to look into a municipality’s BSL to know your rights.

 BSL can significantly limit your dog’s access to dog parks, grooming salons, veterinary care, and other important pet care services.
-It’s also important to note that home and property insurance companies can place dog breed restrictions and bans in their insurance policies.
+It’s also important to note that home and property insurance companies can place breed restrictions and bans in their insurance policies.
 The argument for supporting dog breed restrictions is that a significant amount of insurance claims are related to dog-related incidents.
-In 2022 only, dog-related incidents cost insurers about $1 billion.
+In 2022 alone, these incidents cost insurers about $1 billion.

 chow chow